mlchem.chem.visualise package

 Parameters:

-• palette (dict or None, optional) – A dictionary mapping colour names to RGB values.
-If None, uses the default palette from self.colour_dictionary.
+• palette (dict or None, optional) – Colour mapping {name: (r, g, b)}.
+When None, uses self.colour_dictionary.

-• size (Iterable, optional) – Size of the image in pixels as (width, height).
-Default is [1000, 300].
+• size (Iterable, optional) – Output size in pixels as (width, height).

 Returns: